MicrosoftDocs/windows-itpro-docs/windows/deployment/update/quality-updates.md

 ## Monthly security update release

 Most people are familiar with the **Monthly security update release**.
+The **Monthly security update release** updates are released on the second Tuesday of each month, and are typically published at 10:00 AM Pacific Time (PST/PDT).
 This release might commonly be commonly referred to as:

 - Patch Tuesday
 - Update Tuesday
 - B week releases (meaning the second week of the month)